andigortz/Django-Rest-Framework/README.md

 4. Adding permissions to viewers on ***Authentication*** (done)

 # Contribute
--if you want to contribute or discover a bug just send a pull request :)
+- if you want to contribute or discover a bug just send a pull request :)